VictoriaShelest/AE-Utility-Scripts/README.md

 Sends selected compositions to Adobe Media Encoder.

 ### [FFX to Array](https://github.com/VictoriaShelest/AE-Utility-Scripts/blob/main/AddParentController.jsx)
 Converts an FFX file into a byte array for scripting.
-Run script -> choose .ffx file -> save an array to the same folder.
+Run script -> choose .ffx file -> save a .txt file with the array to the same folder.